Is a ‘Statement of Work’ the answer to IR35 in the Private Sector?

 For example, end-hirer ‘A’ requires 3 cleaners to assist with the cleaning of their offices; they request that Agency ‘B’ supplies them with 3 workers to come and clean the offices, who will be provided with cleaning equipment by the end-hirer and paid an hourly fee for their services.
 This would be a supply of labour.

-In contrast end hirer ‘C’ completely contracts the cleaning service out to Agency ‘D’.
+In contrast end hirer ‘C’ completely contracts the cleaning services out to Agency ‘D’.
 Agency D receives a fixed fee to deliver the services and assumes responsibility for the overall management of the service, including supplying the cleaning equipment, resource and meeting the required deliverables and service levels.
 In effect the cleaning service has been completely outsourced to Agency D and this would normally constitute a SoW.

 This is of course not limited to cleaning services and end-hirer’s and agencies can agree on the delivery of a wide range of services and projects.